enviodev/docs/docs/error-codes.md

 Nullable multi-dimensional list types are unsupported.

 Include a `!` for your inner list type eg. `[[Int!]!]`

+### `EE210`: Reserved Words in the Schema file

+Using reserved programming words in the schema file.

+Envio prohibits use of reserved words from JavaScript and ReScript in the schema file as it may conflict with the auto-generated code.

+Some examples of reserved words are `catch`, `debugger`, `lazy`, `open` etc.

+Avoid using reserved words in the schema file.

 ### `EE300`: Event ABI Error